-In the photos the deceased with the signal jacket was a poacher.
+In the photos the deceased in the orange pants was a poacher.
 He was not alone, one can tell from his position.
 He was pulled and then abandoned.
 Very much like Doroshenko and Krivonischenko.

 I have the opinions of two medical examiners, both heads of major city hospitals with regional morgues.
 They both say that the injuries of the Dyatlov group could have been caused by a fallen tree.
 This proves nothing since they were not found under a fallen tree, but even if they had been, this would have just added to the autopsy report that the injuries do not contradict the scene of the incident.
 This would still not be definitive.
 Medical examiners are very careful about what they say.
 The terminology usually is “it doesn’t contradict” or “cannot be excluded”.

 So, if they died by a tree, why were they not found under a tree?

 “Those who know don’t talk.
 Those who talk don’t know.” - Lao Tzu